 - 1 tablespoon freshly squeezed lemon juice from about half a lemon

-- A few dashes of your favorite hot sauce
+- A few dashes of your favorite hot sauce for Whole30, choose a compliant option

 - Freshly ground black pepper